-This article is part of the Roundtable, a group of bloggers passionate about art and travel.
-You can find out more on our Facebook page or scroll down to read the other installments of this month's theme: The Endings.
+This item is part of the table ronde, a blog groupeurs passionate about art and travel.
+You can find out more on our Facebook page or scroll down to read other installments of this month's theme: endings.

 Symbols are one of the most powerful elements in the art industry, where a single object, no matter how simple it is depicted, conjures up a social problem, an emotion or a whole story.

 Take the heart, for example.
 It's a simple shape, but it represents love, one of the most important and cherished emotions and feelings in the world.